CMU-Perceptual-Computing-Lab/openpose/doc/library_overview.md

 The easiest way to create your own Worker is to inherit Worker<T>, and implement the work() function such us it just calls a wrapper to your desired functionality (check the source code of some of our basic Workers).
 Since the Worker classes are templates, they are always compiled.
 Therefore, including your desired functionality in a different file will let you compile it only once.
 Otherwise, it would be compiled any time that any code which uses your worker is compiled.

-All OpenPose Workers are templates, i.e. they are not only limited to work with the default std::vector<op::Datum>.
-However, if you intend to use some of our Workers, your custom `TDatums` class (the one substituting std::vector<op::Datum>) should implement the same variables and functions that those Workers use.
+All OpenPose Workers are templates, i.e. they are not only limited to work with the default op::Datum.
+However, if you intend to use some of our Workers, your custom `TDatums` class (the one substituting op::Datum) should implement the same variables and functions that those Workers use.
 The easiest solution is to inherit from `op::Datum` and extend its functionality.

 ### Creating New Workers